TAP028, 5 Tips for Structuring a Story with the Hero’s Journey (Part 4 of 4)

 Tip #1 – Create the Hero and the Villain

-When you decide to write a novel, usually you have a vague story idea.
-Before I started writing Missing, the story idea started off with a simple one-line-story idea.
+When you decide to write a novel, you usually have a vague story idea.
+Before I started writing Missing, the story idea started off with a simple one-line story idea.

 “A Museum Curator returns home from a successful dig to find an Artefact stolen and her assistant lying face down in a pool of blood in the Curator’s living room.”

 This idea is the opening scene or the crime that the story is centred around, and it’s evolved a lot since its origins.
 Because this particular story is part of a crime thriller series, I already have a hero, and it’s not the Museum Curator.
 But you probably don’t have a Hero, and I recommend you don’t start with the hero.
 I know what you’re thinking “It’s the Hero’s Journey,” but bear with me for a second.

 If you want to create a complex, three-dimensional adversary for your protagonist, you need to start with the Villain.
 What usually happens when you start with the Hero is the villain often comes off as two-dimensional.
 How do I know this?
 I had this issue with Missing.
 My villain and his team lacked realistic motivations and depth.
 Once I started fleshing out these people, they are now my favourite characters.
 There’s a large part of me that loves writing James Lalonde, but these other characters are just as important.

 In terms of fleshing out your villain, explore back history.
 None of this will make it into the story, but the reader can tell that you know you’re characters through the way you portray them on the page.
 Consider who your villain is behind closed doors and not just the side of the character they reveal to the world.
 How do they understand and view the world around them?
 You will find that when you create these two main characters, you will be fleshing out the conflict and world-building simultaneously.
 It’s just easier for me to share the tips as separate steps.